codefellows/setup-guide/ops-setup/2-remote-access.md

 ```bash
 sudo apt install ssh -y
 ```
-> N.B.
-The `-y` option bypasses an "Are you sure?" prompt.
+> Note: The `-y` option bypasses an "Are you sure?" prompt.

 ### Install The `xrdp` Software Package:
 ```bash